jakkpotts/wifiphisher/README.md

     * KARMA, where Wifiphisher masquerades as a public network searched for by nearby Wi-Fi clients.
     * Known Beacons, where Wifiphisher broadcasts a dictionary of common ESSIDs, that the around wireless stations have likely connected to in the past.

-    At the same time, Wifiphisher keeps forging “Deauthenticate” or “Disassociate” packets to disrupt existing associations and eventually lure victims using the above techniques.
+    At the same time, Wifiphisher keeps forging "Deauthenticate" or "Disassociate" packets to disrupt existing associations and eventually lure victims using the above techniques.

 <p align="center"><img width="70%" src="https://wifiphisher.github.io/wifiphisher/diagram.jpg" /><br /><i>Performing MiTM attack</i></p>